Dusseldorf Delights: A Symphony of Art, History, and Sunny Days Straddling the Rhine River

-Here I am today writing about my latest journey in a city that I had never visited before; Dusseldorf, West Germany.
-When I arrived, this charming city greeted me with a spectacular sunset under the setting on DUS airport, absolutely magical!
-The flight journey from London to Dusseldorf is just a little over one hour, one of the reasons why my is love is in the air……..line industry 😊!.
+Here I am today, writing about my latest journey in a city I had never visited before: Dusseldorf in West Germany.
+Upon arrival, this charming city welcomed me with a spectacular sunset setting over DUS airport, absolutely magical!
+The flight from London to Dusseldorf takes just a little over one hour, one of the reasons why my heart is in the air…line industry 😊!

-Düsseldorf Airport (DUS), is the third largest-busiest in Germany after Frankfurt and Munich, it has two runways and handled over 25 million passengers last year, which I thought for a city of 600000 residents is pretty remarkable.
-The airport includes three passenger terminals linked by a central spine, although the terminals are really halls within a single terminal building.
-The airport is located about 7 kilometres north of the city centre.
-All areas of the airport are easy to reach with public transport.
+Düsseldorf Airport (DUS) is the third busiest airport in Germany, following Frankfurt and Munich.
+With two runways and over 25 million passengers handled last year, it’s quite remarkable for a city with 600,000 residents.
+The airport comprises three passenger terminals connected by a central spine, although these terminals are essentially halls within a single terminal building.

 Dusseldorf April 2019 - Jenny Rojas - Jennyskyisthelimit (23).JPG

-My mission this time is to reconnect with my fabulous and very good friend Paolita.
-My flight this time is with British Airways, which luckily arrived earlier than planned.
-My new mobile network, Vodafone, agreeably greeted me with a text notifying me that I would not incur in extra charges while in Germany as my UK plans cover the whole of Europe. (luckily Brexit has not hit us on this yet!).
+This time, my mission is to reconnect with my fabulous and very good friend, Paolita.
+I flew with British Airways, and fortunately, the flight arrived earlier than planned.
+Upon arrival, my new mobile network, Vodafone, pleasantly greeted me with a text, assuring that I wouldn’t incur extra charges while in Germany, as my UK plans cover the entirety of Europe.
+(Luckily, Brexit has not impacted us in this regard yet!)

-I then left the airport and expected to see Paolita waiting for me, but as it happens… I realised I left the building by wrong side, contrary to the specific instructions she had given me earlier…oops.
-Fortunately, she forgave me and welcomed me with an amazing hug, an eight years overdue hug!
-Very happy indeed to see the lady in the red coat.
-It was a great joy to see her again and I am today grateful for her friendship as she embraced me and welcomed into her house and her life, for these coming few days.
-It is a magical feeling then again to feel the connection has not been lost despite the distance and many years passed by.
-The night continued with a great life reciprocal storytelling catch up about our life’s, what a great moment to share and for that I was appreciative.
+After leaving the airport, I expected to find Paolita waiting for me.
+However, as it happens, I realised I had exited from the wrong side of the building, contrary to the specific instructions she had given me earlier…oops!.
+Fortunately, she forgave my little mishap and welcomed me with an amazing hug, an embrace eight years overdue!
+I was genuinely thrilled to see the lady in the red coat.
+Reconnecting with her and being welcomed into her house and life for the upcoming days filled me with gratitude.
+Despite the distance and the passing years, it was magical to feel that our connection had not been lost.
+The night continued with a delightful reciprocal storytelling catch-up about our lives, a truly great moment to share, and for that, I was truly appreciative.

-I promised Paola that I would try to be a good guest and attempt not to break her vacuum cleaner while trying to help with the chores (as I did in Velletri when I was trying to help my friend Bonita to clean her house!).
-Anyway, life is certainly improved with friends.
+I promised Paola that I would strive to be a good guest and make an effort not to inadvertently break her vacuum cleaner while assisting with chores (as I did in Velletri when trying to help my friend Bonita clean her house!).
+Nonetheless, life is unquestionably better with friends.

 Dusseldorf Introduction

-Divided by the Rhine River, Dusseldorf is a thriving city on the west of Germany, well known for its fashion and art scene.
-I had the pleasure of visiting many places and activities, which I summarise as follows.
+Divided by the Rhine River, Dusseldorf is a thriving city in the west of Germany, renowned for its vibrant fashion and art scene.
+I had the pleasure of exploring numerous places and engaging in various activities, which I’ll now summarise in the following lines.

 Scenery Walk to Altstadt:

-I took me 40 minutes to walk from Paolita’s house to the famous Old part of the City; Altstadt, and I must say I truly enjoyed this stroll by the Rhine promenade while listening to my favourite songs and mesmerised by the beauty of the river.
-I passed by many lovely gardens, including the Rheingartchen, before arriving at Altstadt, Dusseldorf’s old town.
+It took me a leisurely 40 minutes to walk from Paolita’s house to the renowned Old Town, Altstadt.
+I must say, I thoroughly enjoyed this stroll along the Rhine promenade, listening to my favourite tunes and captivated by the river’s beauty.
+Passing by charming gardens, including the Rheingartchen, heightened the experience before reaching Altstadt, Dusseldorf’s historic old town.

-I found Altstadt a truly charming area, full of character, pubs (apparently more than 260!), local breweries, cocktail bars, restaurants and various cool cafes to sit down and relax, all located throughout a series of pedestrian alleyways.
-Some of the unique buildings I crossed included the good-looking Schifffahrtmuseum, Kunstammlung or better known as K21 (will talk a bit more about this one later), the opera as well as other art venues such as the Tonhalle Concert Hall, no wonder why Düsseldorf’s is well recognised for its art scene.
+I found Altstadt to be a truly charming area, brimming with character, and boasting an impressive number of pubs (apparently more than 260!), local breweries, cocktail bars, restaurants, and various cool cafes scattered throughout a network of pedestrian alleyways.
+As I explored, I encountered unique buildings, including the handsome Schifffahrtmuseum and Kunstammlung, better known as K21 (I’ll delve into this one later).
+The opera, along with other art venues like the Tonhalle Concert Hall, contributes to Düsseldorf’s well-earned reputation for its vibrant art scene.

-I also had the fortune to meet one of my fellow couchsurfers, his name Ahmed, who was kind to take me around for a walk around Hafen, one of the most affluent areas in the city.
-The vibe at that moment felt really cold and solitary but perhaps just because the weather was still pretty chilli for me.
+I also had the fortune to meet one of my fellow Couchsurfers, a kind young man named Ahmed.
+He graciously took me for a walk around Hafen, one of the most affluent areas in the city.
+The atmosphere at that moment felt somewhat cold and solitary, perhaps due to the still chilly weather for my liking.

 Girls Night Out